 - LPG cylinders Various gases whose critical temperature is equal to or higher than – 10 C are gaseous at normal temperature and pressure, and become liquid after pressurization and cooling.
-Among these gases, some have higher critical temperatures (higher than 70 C), such as hydrogen sulfide, ammonia, propane, liquefied petroleum gas, which are called high critical temperature liquefied gases, also known as low-pressure liquefied gases.
+Among these gases, some have higher critical temperatures (higher than 70 C), such as hydrogen sulfide, ammonia, propane gas cylinder colour, liquefied petroleum gas, which are called high critical temperature liquefied gases, also known as low-pressure liquefied gases.
 The cylinders storing these gases are low pressure liquefied gas cylinders. typical gas cylinder design At ambient temperature, LPG is always in the state of gas-liquid two-phase coexistence, and its gas phase pressure is the small cylinder suppliers of medical gas vapor pressure of the gas at the corresponding temperature.
 The saturated vapor pressures of all liquefied gases at high critical temperatures are below 5 MPa considering the maximum domestic operating temperature of 60 C. Therefore, such gases can be filled in low pressure cylinders.
 The standard pressure series are 1.0 MPa, 1.6 MPa, 2.0 MPa, 3.0 MPa and 5.0 MPa.

 - Dissolved gas cylinders This kind of cylinder is specially used for holding acetylene.
 Because acetylene gas is very unstable, especially under high pressure, it is easy to polymerize or decompose.
 A slight vibration of liquefied acetylene will cause explosion.
 Therefore, acetylene can not be filled in compressed gas.
 It must be dissolved in solvent (commonly used acetone) and filled with porous substances (such as calcium silicate porous substances) as absorbent.
 The maximum working pressure of dissolved gas cylinder is generally not more than 3.0 MPa, and its safety problems have particularity.
 For example, acetone ejection from acetylene cylinder will cause sizes acetylene cylinder with static electricity, which will cause combustion, explosion and increase acetone consumption.

 Gas Cylinder safety and standards